JaeyoonSSim/JaeyoonSSim/README.md

 ### Education
 ---
-- (2022 - current) M.S/Ph.D Integrated degree, Graduate School of Artificial Intelligence(A.I.)
+- (2022 - current) M.S./Ph.D.
+Integrated degree, Graduate School of Artificial Intelligence(A.I.)

-- (2017 - 2021) B.S degree, Dept. of Convergence IT Engineering(major in Dept. of Computer Science and Engineering)
+- (2017 - 2021) B.S. degree, Dept. of Convergence IT Engineering(major in Dept. of Computer Science and Engineering)

 ### Skills Summary
 ---